 For most people, this brings to mind images of Stephen King or John Grisham at a book signing, smoking thousand dollar cigars or wiping their ass with hundred dollar bills.
 Maybe you’re a fan of the show “Castle” and imagine a rich playboy like Nathan Fillion’s title character jet setting with the ladies between short bouts of pounding out prose on his keyboard.
 Ah, if only…

-So how in the hell does anyone think they can write?
+So why in the hell does anyone think they can write?

 Screenwriter Josh Olsen was raked over the coals for his piece “I Will Not Read Your Script.”
-It was a very Harlan Ellison-esque diatribe against all the wanna-be’s who shove horrible screenplays into his face everyday and then tell him that he’s an asshole for giving them actual constructive feedback (rather than the “It’s genius!” they felt they deserved).
+It was a very Harlan Ellison-esque diatribe against all the wanna-be’s who shove horrible screenplays into his face every day and then tell him that he’s an asshole for giving them actual constructive feedback (rather than the “It’s genius!” they felt they deserved).
 The internet, that bastion of professionalism and maturity, came down hard on him for not wanting to do it anymore.
-The prevailing idea is that simply by proclaiming “I’m a writer” and scrawling a few horrendous poems in a journal or scratching out some infantile short stories earns someone the right to say they’re a writer.
+The prevailing idea is that simply by proclaiming “I’m a writer” and scrawling a few lines in a journal earns someone the right to say they’re a writer.
 What Olsen and others like him are saying is, “No. You do not have that right.
-Until you respect the craft enough to strap yourself to a chair and not get up for hours a day, every day, for YEARS as you edit, critique, and learn about your writing and how to make it better, then you do not have the right to join our ranks.”
+Until you respect the craft enough to strap yourself to a chair and not get up for YEARS as you edit, critique, and grow, then you do not have the right to join our ranks.”

 Good writing doesn’t come naturally, though most people obviously think it does.
 The professional writer is forever being bearded by strangers who say that they’d like to “try a little writing sometime” when they retire from their real profession.
 Or they say, “I could write a book about that.”
 I doubt it.